 Send the employee home immediately, or tell the employee to remain at home, and notify your local health department.
-Identify all individuals the employee worked with in close proximity (3 to 6 feet) in the previous 14 days and immediately send these employees home as well.
+Identify all individuals the employee worked with in close proximity (3 to 6 feet) in the previous 2 days and immediately send these employees home as well.
 When communicating to employees, you cannot share the name of the infected individual or you will violate confidentiality laws.
 You will also need to identify and contact any clients, customers or vendors the infected employee came into contact with.
 As a precaution, you may also want to pursue a deep cleaning of your worksite.
 If you share a building or worksite, you should inform property management.
 To learn more, read more CDC’s Guidance for Community-Related Exposure.

 What Should You Do if an Employee Was Exposed to COVID-19?

 The exposed employee should be sent home, or remain at home, and you should identify all individuals the employee came into close contact with, including clients, customers and vendors.
-You may want to treat the suspected case as if it is a confirmed case and send these employees home as well.
-However, please contact your local health department immediately for guidance and action to take that is specific to your situation.
+You should treat the suspected case as if it is a confirmed case and send these employees home as well.
+Please follow the guidance provided by the CDC about how long employees should isolate at home.
+See the timelines described below.
 If the employee has interacted with clients, customer, vendors or visitors, you should let these people know that there is a potential case.
 Remember that personally identifiable medical information about an employee cannot be shared.

 What Steps Can You Take Now to Minimize Risk of Transmission? (from OSHA’s Guidance on Preparing Workplaces for COVID-19)